WHAT ARE EYE FLOATERS

 The gel sac will begin pulling on the retina when the vitreous turns liquid.
 The stress may cause the retina to tear completely.

 The retina might become detached and separate from the eye if a retinal tear is not treated quickly.
 A retinal detachment can result in total and irreversible visual loss.

 Eye floaters can be removed in three methods.

 The underlying cause determines the treatment for eye floaters.
-Some cases are harmless, but more severe cases can have an impact on your vision.
-There are treatments available to make eye floaters less obvious or remove them if they begin to impede your eyesight.
+Some cases are harmless, but more severe cases can impact your vision.
+Treatments are available to make eye floaters less obvious or remove them if they impede your eyesight.

 The best treatment is sometimes none at all.
 Eye floaters will often diminish or disappear on their own.
 If they don’t vanish, your brain will learn to disregard them.